-Microsoft Teams (or MS Teams) is a popular video conferencing app used by many organizations.
-MS Teams is crucial for meetings and work presentations, such as screen sharing, but if you’re on a flight, is it possible to join a Teams meeting on a plane?
+Microsoft Teams (or Teams) is a popular video conferencing app used by many organizations.
+MS Teams is crucial for meetings and work presentations, such as screen sharing, but if you’re on a flight, is it possible to join a Teams call on a plane?

 Does Microsoft Teams Work On A Plane?

 Teams video calling will work on any aircraft that provides stable and high-speed inflight WiFi.
 However, some airlines do not allow in-flight voice calls.

 One such airline is Delta Airlines, where the CEO, Richard Anderson, made it clear that they would not allow inflight voice calls.
 This is because many passengers have voiced out that voice or video calls when onboard are disruptive.
 Read his statement here.

 We recommend that if you need to join a video call while on a plane and where participation is necessary, do so, but be considerate of your fellow passengers and follow the airline’s guidelines.

 How Will I Know If Teams Will Work On My Flight?